budimanfajarf/web/content/portfolio/nomadenworker.md

    {{< figure src="/uploads/compressed/nomadenworker-cms.png" caption="CMS of Nomaden Worker" class="normal" >}}

    For building the new CMS we decided to use [Filament Admin](https://filamentphp.com/), it contains a collection of beautiful full-stack components, it's a good choice for building a CMS.
 We make sure the it can be easy to use.
-For the content itself we can divide it into a few parts, Directory Management, Post Management, Page Management, User Management, and Settings.
+For the content itself it can grouped into a few parts, Directory Management, Post Management, Page Management, User Management, and Settings.

 1. Build the RESTful API

+   {{< figure src="/uploads/compressed/nomadenworker-postman.png" caption="RESTful API of Nomaden Worker" class="normal" >}}

+   There are lot of API endpoints we build to support the new website, it can be grouped into a few parts, Authentication API, Profile API, Directory API, Post API and Page API.
+The interesting one is we provide login method using Google Account.

 1. Build the Frontend web and intergrate the RESTful API